eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 **Spelled out:** Ada, ALGOL, BASIC, COBOL, Erlang, F#, Fortran, Haskell, Lisps, Lua, Nim, OCaml, Pascal, PostScript, Python, Smalltalk, Standard ML.

 **Special mention:** APL and Julia both use `~`, which is at least easier to pick out, which is more than I can say for most of APL.  bc and expr, which are really calculators, have no concept of Boolean operations.
 Forth and Icon, which are not calculators, don't seem to either.
-Perl and Ruby have _both_ symbolic and named Boolean operators (Perl 6 has even more), with _different precedence_ (which inside `if` won't matter), but I believe the named forms are preferred.
+Perl and Ruby have _both_ symbolic and named Boolean operators (Perl 6 has even more), with _different precedence_ (which inside `if` won't matter); I believe Perl 5 prefers the words and Ruby prefers the symbols.

 ## Single return and out parameters